jun7/wyebadblock/README.md

 wyebadblock only checks 'easylist.txt'

-Testing element hiding is not supported though,
-You can check whether it works on http://simple-adblock.com/faq/testing-your-adblocker/
+You can check whether wyebab has found easylist.txt by `wyebab --css`

 ## Addition for other webkit2gtk browsers